LuvAminos

 Research Focus

-Studied in preclinical obesity models and in vitro systems examining adipose tissue vasculature, endothelial apoptosis, and prohibitin/annexin A2 receptor biology.
+Studied in preclinical metabolic-research models and in vitro systems examining adipose tissue vasculature, endothelial apoptosis, and prohibitin/annexin A2 receptor biology.

 Discovery of the Adipose-Homing Motif and Target

-Kim et al. (2010) studied Adipotide in diet-induced obese mice and rats over a multi-week administration period.
-The study monitored metabolic and neuroendocrine parameters across the treatment period.
-The research examined relationships between adipose vascular targeting and systemic signaling in the rodent obesity model context.
+Kim et al. (2010) studied Adipotide in diet-induced rodent models over a multi-week administration period.
+The study monitored metabolic and neuroendocrine parameters across the study period.
+The research examined relationships between adipose vascular targeting and systemic signaling in the rodent metabolic-research model context.

 Translational Studies in Non-Human Primates

-Barnhart et al. (2011) examined Adipotide in obese rhesus macaques in a 4-week dose-ranging study.
+Barnhart et al. (2011) examined Adipotide in a non-human-primate metabolic model in a 4-week dose-ranging study.
 Investigators tracked biodistribution and changes in adipose tissue parameters using adipose imaging, examining whether adipose vascular targeting and biodistribution behavior observed in rodent models is present in primate physiology.
 These non-human primate studies were carried out to develop the translational research context for the compound.

 Mechanistic and Receptor Biology Studies